 When we mentioned to a fellow South African that Cape Town would be our last stop on our South Africa road trip he said, “Well, sounds like you’re saving the best for last.”!
 While everyone’s opinions may differ on Cape Town it actually turned out to be our favorite stop in South Africa, and one of the coolest cities in the entire world.

-Table Mountain is a part of the city and visible from almost everywhere in the city.
+Table Mountain is a part of the city and is visible from almost everywhere.
 Across from Table Mountain is Lion’s Head, and both are popular for a hike and an evening sundowner.
-There are dozens of things that to do in Cape Town and the Cape Peninsula.
+There are dozens of things to do in Cape Town and the Cape Peninsula.

 A highlight of any trip has to be Cape Point, where you can marvel at the mountainous and scenic surroundings.
-You can check out the penguins at Boulders Beach, go snorkeling with seals or stroll around colorful Bo-Kaap.
-Cape Town is the perfect mix of adventure and leisure mixed with hip coffee shops and restaurants.
+You can check out the penguins at Boulders Beach, go snorkeling with seals, or stroll around colorful Bo-Kaap.
+Cape Town is the perfect mix of adventure and leisure, with hip coffee shops and restaurants.

 South Africa Road Trip Map